hashicorp/consul/middleware/etcd/README.md

     skydns.test.skydns.dom.a.
 300	CH	TXT	"127.0.0.1:0(10,0,,false)[0,]"

 This shows the complete key as the owername, the rdata of the TXT record has:
 `host:port(priority,weight,txt content,mail)[targetstrip,group]`.

+Errors when communicating with an upstream will be returned as: `host:0(0,0,error message,false)[0,]`.

+An example:

+    www.example.org.
+0	CH	TXT	"www.example.org.:0(0,0, IN A: unreachable backend,false)[0,]"

+Signalling that an A record for www.example.org. was sought, but it failed with that error.

 Any errors seen doing parsing will show up like this:

     .
 0 CH TXT "/skydns/local/skydns/r/a: invalid character '.' after object key:value pair"

 which shows `a.r.skydns.local.` has a json encoding problem.

-  Errors when communicating with an upstream will be returned as:

-    .
-0 CH TXT "example.org.
-IN A: unreachable backend"

-  Signalling that an A record for example.org. was sought, but it failed with that error.